The Irish Bomfords 1617 to the Present

 8.4 Dorcas Bomford Marries Edward Williams c1745

-Dorcas was the second daughter of Stephen Bomford and Anne (Smith) of Gallow who was born about 1722.
+Dorcas was the second daughter of Stephen Bomford and Anne (Smith) of Gallow and was born about 1722.
 All we know about her is the bald statement in Burke, which reads “Dorcas married E. Williams”.
 All the rest is conjecture.
 No marriage licence has been found nor has any reference to the Williams family, but the documents have four references to the couple.

 In addition the Meath Freeholders List dated sometime between 1775 and 1780 records “Williams, Edward, Trim” and “Williams, Stephen, Trim”.